 Legality and certification are global requirements that need to be addressed, especially to ensure that the country's timber industry continues to remain sustainable and competitive in the international market.
-The timber product legality system for Peninsular Malaysia, which was first introduced as a result of negotiations with the EU on the FLEGT-VPA platform, is an initiative that needs to gain credibility and expand, to ensure the country's timber supply continues to gain international recognition and further ensure an increase in the export value of wood products from the state.
+Peninsular Malaysia's timber product legality system was initially implemented in accordance with the Timber Regulations as a consequence of talks with the EU on the basis of the Forest Law, Enforcement, Governance, and Voluntary Trade Partnership Agreement (FLEGT-VPA) (EUTR).

 MyTLAS is an initiative whose credibility must be strengthened and whose scope must be widened in order to ensure that the country's timber supply maintains its position on the international level and that the export value of timber products continues to increase.

 Compliance with legality criteria along the supply chain is important to make sure that forest and plantation goods can continue to be used as the country's natural (renewable) resources and for international trade.